 When we at Raindance make a film we do it outside of the so-called film industry which means we can be very cost-effective.

 Independent filmmakers, I meet fall into two categories: Those who moan and complain how they don’t have enough money to make their films, and those who view not having money as a challenging creative opportunity.
-You Canadians are resourceful.
+Filmmakers are resourceful.
 Learn to use the tool of resource-based creativity: making movies with what you have and not with what you want.

 Here’s the trailer for the 87-minute feature I made for about $100,000 which has been sold to over ten countries:

-TW: Many people considering this class will be thinking of film directing.
+TW: Many people considering this filmmaking class will be thinking of film directing.
 What does this day offer for them?

 Directors have two challenges.
 The first is understanding the story (which is why the screenwriting element is so important), and secondly understanding the grammar of film directing.
 For example, the influence camera placement has on a shot.